Homegateway/SmartDeviceTemplate/SDT/schema3.0/docs/SDT_Components.md

 *Property* elements are used to append to [Devices](#Device) and their [ModuleClass](ModuleClass) elements with arbitrary additional information.
 For [Devices](#Device) it would be very common for a manufacturer to want to add into the XML file which is describing the device such information as "Manufacturing Site", "Date of Manufacture", "Certification Code", "Energy Label Code", "compatible LAN technology", "URL for the device handbook", "physical limits of operation environments", etc.

 Some of that information might in some devices be available by reading a specific device [DataPoint](#DataPoint), however even if it cannot be read from the device then at least it can be noted in the device's XML description.
-Examples for organizations that specifiy these kind of added "Property" information are [eCl@ss](http://www.eclass.eu) and [UNSPSC](http://www.unspsc.org) (United Nations Standard Products and Services Code).
+Examples for organizations that specify these kind of added "Property" information are [eCl@ss](http://www.eclass.eu) and [UNSPSC](http://www.unspsc.org) (United Nations Standard Products and Services Code).

 Since the *Properties* are highly varied, depending on industry segment, no attempt is made in the SDT to constrain the options: however it is highly recommended to provide software-developer-friendly information in the [Doc](#Documentation) field of each Property.